igem-waterloo/wiki2019/Markdown/Human_Practicecs.md

 ---

-# Regulations on the Use of Linuron and Glyphosate
+# Use of Linuron and Glyphosate in Canada

 Our project focuses on the use of herbicides within the realm of Canadian agricultural practices, but mainly in soybean crop cultivation.
 In order to do so, we narrowed down our choices of herbicide to two different contenders; linuron and glyphosate.
 To learn about the regulations for each of these pesticides, we emailed Robert Martin to help us find a starting point.
 Robert Martin is the Regulatory Information Officer at the _Pest Management Regulatory Agency in Canada_, and he directed us to the re-evaluation notices of both linuron and glyphosate.
 In order to fully comprehend his detailed response, we organized the background information on both herbicides we chose.
 We then added the key points from his email and the re-evaluations to guide us on where to go next.